ravenscroftj/turbopilot/README.md

   -e THREADS=6 \
   -e MODEL="/models/codegen-2B-multi-ggml-4bit-quant.bin" \
   -p 18080:18080 \
-  ghcr.io/ravenscroftj/turbopilot:v0.0.5-cuda
+  ghcr.io/ravenscroftj/turbopilot:v1.0.0-cuda11
 ```

+Swap `ghcr.io/ravenscroftj/turbopilot:v1.0.0-cuda11` for `ghcr.io/ravenscroftj/turbopilot:v1.0.0-cuda12` if you are using CUDA 12 or later.

-You will need CUDA 11 or later to run this container.
-You should be able to see `/app/codegen-serve` listed when you run `nvidia-smi`.
+You will need CUDA 11 or CUDA 12 later to run this container.
+You should be able to see `/app/turbopilot` listed when you run `nvidia-smi`.

 #### Executable and CUDA